DPG Media: 1987–2002: Formation in Flanders

 Also in 1987, De Persgroep was one of nine publishers involved in the foundation of the Vlaamse Televisie Maatschappij (VTM), the first and main commercial TV broadcaster in Flanders.
 The channel was launched on 1 February 1989.
 Each publisher originally owned 11.1% of the new company's shares.
 On 30 January 1995, Vlaamse Televisie Maatschappij launched a second TV channel, Ka2 (now VTM 2).

 In 1992, De Persgroep launched Goed Gevoel, the group's first magazine.
 In 1995, the first issue of showbiz magazine TV Familie appeared.
-On November 2001 at 6 AM, Qmusic went live with the Deckers & Ornelis Ochtendshow.
+In November 2001 at 6 am, Qmusic went live with the Deckers & Ornelis Ochtendshow.

 In 2002, De Persgroep expanded to book publishing and DVD distribution.